CIC Student Guide Online

 FINDING A MISPLACED FILE

 If you have logged into the computer properly, your work will be automatically stored in your class directory.
 However, we make mistakes, and looking for a lost file can drive you crazy.
 Windows provides an easy way to find a file: the Search function.
-To find a misplaced document, open Windows Explorer or click on My Computer.
+To find a misplaced document, open This PC from the Start Menu.
 Click the Search button on the icon toolbar.
 You will be presented with a search companion window.
-Typically, you will select Documents under the What do you want to search for? options.
-You can then modify the search, based on the information you know, using basic and advanced search options.

 Basic Search Options:

-Last time it was modified: You can search the computer for files created or modified on a particular date or within a particular period of time.
+Last time it was modified: You can search the computer for files created or modified on a particular date or within a particular period of time by clicking on Date modified.

 A word or phrase in the document: If you cannot remember the file name, you can search by typing some of the text contained in the document (your name, the essay’s title, etc.).